Office of Advising and Retention

 Purpose: The purpose of this award is to encourage and reward excellence in academic advising by faculty at Lake Superior State University.

-Nomination Period: Nominations will be accepted for two weeks.
-Nomination period for 2014 is Monday, February 3 – Friday, February 21, 2014.
+Nomination Period: Nominations will be accepted for three weeks.
+Nomination period for 2015 is Monday, February 2 – Friday, February 20, 2015.

 Nominators: Current students and alumni can nominate faculty online during the nomination period.